angelxearth-byte/Nail-studio/README.md

 ## User Guide

 ### For Customers
-1. **Browse Designs**: Explore thousands of nail art designs by category, price, or style
+1. **Browse Designs**: Explore thousands of nail art designs with advanced sorting and filtering
+2. **Interactive Customizer**: Use the SVG hand template to create custom nail art designs
+   - Click on individual nails to select and customize
+   - Choose from extensive color palettes, patterns, and textures
+   - Preview changes in real-time on the interactive hand template
+   - Save your custom creations to your personal collection
+3. **Upload Custom Designs**: Drag-and-drop your own nail art images and organize them
-2. **Create Account**: Sign up with optional referral code for free nail reward
+4. **Create Account**: Sign up with optional referral code for free nail reward
-3. **Add to Cart**: Select designs, choose nail size, and add to shopping cart
+5. **Add to Cart**: Select designs, choose nail size, and add to shopping cart
-4. **Subscribe or Pay-Per-Item**: Choose flexible pricing that fits your needs
+6. **Subscribe or Pay-Per-Item**: Choose flexible pricing that fits your needs
-5. **Custom Requests**: Submit your own design ideas with color preferences
-6. **Track Orders**: Monitor your order from production to delivery
+7. **Track Orders**: Monitor your order from production to delivery
-7. **Refer Friends**: Share your referral code to earn free nail designs
+8. **Refer Friends**: Share your referral code to earn free nail designs

+### Design Studio Navigation
+- **Custom Designer**: Interactive nail art customizer with hand templates
+- **Upload Design**: Submit your own nail art artwork with metadata
+- **My Designs**: View and manage your saved custom creations

 ### For Administrators (Coming Soon)
 - Order management and fulfillment dashboard